Key Takeaways

 The majority of silk is produced in Asia, China, India and Uzbekistan.
 In France, there remain a few rare production areas such as the Cévennes, Lauragais or Ardèche.

-Which countries produce silk?
+Which countries produce silk ?

 The main producing countries are China, India, Brazil, Uzbekistan, Japan, and to a lesser extent France.
 Historically, China and France have dominated this production.

-Who produces silk?
+Who produces silk ?

 Silk is produced by sericulturists, who raise the silkworm, and weavers who transform the thread into silk fabric.
 In France there are still around a hundred small breeders producing the raw material.

-Where does silk come from?
+Where does silk come from ?

-Originally, silk came from China where it was exported to Europe via the Silk Road.
+Originally, silk came from China from where it was exported to Europe via the Silk Road.
 Today, China and Asia remain the world's leading producers.
 France represents only a tiny part of production, despite its sericultural history.

 Silk is produced by the silkworm, which builds its cocoon with the silk thread.
 This cocoon is harvested then the threads are extracted by reeling and woven to obtain the silk fabric.
 A complex and fragile process.

-What is a silkworm breeder called?
+What is the name of a silkworm breeder ?

 The silkworm breeder is called a silkworm farmer.
 The sericulturist takes care of breeding the worms, planting mulberry trees to feed them, and harvesting the cocoons.

-How does the silkworm produce its thread?
+How does the silkworm produce its thread ?

-What is the ideal temperature for breeding silkworms?
+What is the ideal temperature for breeding silkworms ?

-What are the enemies of the silkworm?
+What are the enemies of the silkworm ?

 Mulberry trees for silkworm breeding were traditionally cultivated in the South of France, particularly in the Cévennes, where thousands of hectares were devoted to them.